Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/_index.md

 1. On the **Manage Data** tab, click the **Action Menu** icon in the upper-right of the screen and select **Export Data**.
 2. In the **Export App Data** dialog box, select **All** to export all application data, or to export data created during a certain period, select **Between** and select a date range.
     ![Export App Data page](/Images/export_latest.png)
-3. Click **Export App Data.** When the export package is ready to download, an email will be sent to your Dashboard user's registered email address.
+3. Click **Export App Data.** When the export package is ready to download, an email will be sent to your user's registered email address.

 {{% alert title="Note" color="primary" %}}You cannot export data if it has been exported in the past seven (7) days.{{% /alert %}}